PLENARY SESSION 1

 Andre Richburg, Northampton Community College (PA)

-Challenging Your Lens: Diversity Training for Admissions Readers
+Challenging Your Lens: Diversity Training for Admission Readers

 Olufemi Ogundele, University of California, Berkeley